 Production

-The clay and glazes are mixed in-house by the artisans at the facility set up with attention to workers safety and low energy use
+The clay and glazes are mixed in-house by the artisans at the facility set up with attention to workers' safety and low energy use

-First, the pots are shaped by hand and wheel into the desired shape, be it a bowl, plate etc. Next, the product is heated to a high temperature in the electric kiln.
+First, the pots are shaped by hand and wheeled into the desired shape, be it a bowl, plate etc. Next, the product is heated to a high temperature in the electric kiln.
 A modern electric kiln is used to preserve the heat better (reducing energy) and reduce breakage.
 First, the ceramics are burnt at 900 degrees Celsius, after which it's glazed, and ultimately burnt to 1240 degrees.
 This creates what is called stoneware - ceramics that are waterproof, food-safe and that can last for centuries.

 ![]() Meet Krishan Krishan is 23 years old (2021) and lives in the local area close to ceramic production.
 He underwent a training program supported by the ceramic master and was later employed.
 Now he works full time and has been there for 2.5 years.
 His favourite task is wheel throwing and he is constantly learning new skills. |